As a new Honda Accord owner, we got a big surprise when our Catalytic Converter got stolen. We replaced it and put on a Cat Clamp for good measure.

-Update Feb, 2022: MillerCat has expanded their line up to include catalytic converter shields for the following vehicles: Toyota Tundra / Sequoia, Toyota Tacomas and finally, The 7th gen Honda Accords!
+Update Decemeber, 2022: MillerCat has expanded their line up to include catalytic converter shields for the following vehicles: Toyota Tundra / Sequoia, Toyota Tacomas, Toyota RAV4 Hybrids, Toyota Corolla, Toyota 4Runner and finally, The 7th gen Honda Accords!

 The MillerCat Honda Accord catalytic converter shield are available for the 2003-2007 Honda Accord.

 Available in both Aluminum and Stainless Steel for extra cut resistance, they even have certified installers.
 Some are actually Toyota dealers.

 The big standout over the other Catalytic Converter shields that I found is that thermal testing was a part of Miller’s design process.